Why Is My Car Engine Sputtering? Here’s The Fix

 That’s the reason why the fuel system is highly likely to be the reason.
 The air intake system has limited space for such extreme changes.

-That being said, it never hurts to check out the following:
+That being said, it never hurts to analyze the following:

 The fuel system, though, has plenty of areas where the gas flow might be intermittent.
 It passes through the following: